joseMirungu/Wk1_Code_Challenge/README.md

-Certainly!
-Here's a revised README with a clear flow and eye-catching arrangement for your repository:

----

 # Week 1 Toy Problems

 Welcome to the Week 1 Toy Problems repository!
 This repository contains JavaScript solutions to fundamental programming challenges aimed at reinforcing basic concepts and problem-solving skills.